-Sustainability, Scaling and Adaptation Plan: Proposals should address changes that could occur during implementation (including handling leadership transitions) and should consider sustainability of efforts after the completion of funding.
-RED Two-Year projects should seek to influence other departments, both within each department's institution and at other institutions.
-Describe a roadmap for how this project will make an impact both locally and regionally/nationally by supporting revolutionary change in other departments.
-Proposals should include dissemination plans that go beyond traditional approaches to ensure long-term, broad impact.
+Sustainability, Scaling and Adaptation Plan: Proposals should consider sustainability of efforts after the completion of funding.
+RED projects should seek to sustain their own efforts and to actively influence other departments, both within the department's institution and at other institutions.
+Describe a roadmap for how this project will make a sustainable impact both locally and regionally/nationally by supporting revolutionary change in other departments.